keithbuhler/keithbuhler.github.io/_posts/2017-08-18-echo-chamber-problems-damore-solutions.md

 What are some other academic dogmas that are difficult, if not impossible, to foster serious discussion about in higher education journals, conferences, and classrooms?

-Consider this beautiful list of heterodox views outlined by [heterodox academic Ben Foster in the Louisville Cardinal](http://www.louisvillecardinal.com/2017/07/letter-to-editor-intellectual-diversity-u-of-l/).
+Consider this beautiful list of secular political heresies outlined by [heterodox academic Ben Foster in the Louisville Cardinal](http://www.louisvillecardinal.com/2017/07/letter-to-editor-intellectual-diversity-u-of-l/).

 <!--more-->